kaishengyao/courses/Papers.md

 1. Tagging via Masked CRF https://arxiv.org/pdf/2103.10682.pdf
 This paper seems solve the illegal tagging problem in a fundamental yet simple way.
 It masks the illegal paths with a large negative score in both training and inference.

+## Self-supervised Learning
+1. Yann Lecun's [blog](https://ai.facebook.com/blog/self-supervised-learning-the-dark-matter-of-intelligence/) emphasized importance of self-supervised learning, in which less transcription is an advantage of this approach.

 ## Continual Learning
 ### Study on Multi-modal models
 1. This paper proposes a new dataset for the study of the continual learning on multi-modal systems. (https://arxiv.org/pdf/2005.00785.pdf)